Alex Peroni: 2019

-For 2019, he moved to the FIA Formula 3 Championship with Campos Racing.
+For 2019, Peroni moved to the FIA Formula 3 Championship with Campos Racing.

 In the 2019 Italian feature race at Monza, a week after the crash which took Anthoine Hubert’s life and put Juan Manuel Correa in a coma, Peroni had a serious crash after hitting a "sausage kerb" at the Parabolica which sent him into a somersault into the tyre barriers, finally coming to a stop at the catch fence.
 He walked away from the crash, but was later diagnosed with a broken vertebra.
 On medical advice Peroni missed the remainder of the season, along with the Macau Grand Prix.
-He finished the 2019 season in 20th place in the driver standings with five points - the only points scored by Campos that season.
+He finished the 2019 season in twentieth place in the driver standings with five points - the only points scored by Campos that season.

 2020

 After recovering from the injuries sustained in his crash at Monza, Peroni returned to compete in FIA Formula 3 with Campos Racing at the delayed start of the 2020 season.
 At pre-season testing in Bahrain, in April 2020, he scored the fastest overall time.
 In the first race of the 2020 season at the Red Bull Ring in Austria, he secured his first FIA F3 podium, with a third place finish.
 Peroni went on to secure a further two podiums in the season: third place in Race 2 at Silverstone, and second place in Race 2 in Barcelona.

-At the end of the 2020 FIA Formula 3 Championship, Peroni took 10th place in the final driver standings, with a total of 64 points.
+At the end of the 2020 FIA Formula 3 Championship, Peroni took tenth place in the final driver standings, with a total of 64 points.
 As in 2019, his points were the only ones scored by Campos that season.

 In recognition of his success in the 2020 FIA Formula 3 Championship, Peroni was awarded the 2020 Peter Brock Medal.
 Previous winners of the medal, named after Australian motorsport icon Peter Brock, include Mark Webber and Craig Lowndes.

 Peroni departed Formula 3 at the end of the season.